Y-Ysss/vscode-cisco-config-highlight/README.md

 ```

+## Experimental Feature

+### Show symbols in outline panel
+Open the settings and enter a keyword in the search box.
+Select the check box to enable.

+`@ext:Y-Ysss.cisco-config-highlight showSymbolsInOutlinePanel`

+### Multilingual support
+Currently, only the configuration page is available.

+Following supported languages:
+- English
+- Japanese

 ## Install

 [Visual Studio Marketplace - Cisco Config Highlight](https://marketplace.visualstudio.com/items?itemName=Y-Ysss.cisco-config-highlight)

 ## Requests or Issues
-If you have any requests or complaints, please start an Issue or PullRequest on GitHub.
+If you have any requests or Issues, please start an Issue or PullRequest on GitHub.

 [GitHub - Y-Ysss/vscode-cisco-config-highlight](https://github.com/Y-Ysss/vscode-cisco-config-highlight)